 8. Credentials & Awards

 Industry credentials or awards are a great way to prove that others trust your brand.
+They send a trust signal by showing that the experts in the industry have recognized your product or service.

-These can be displayed on your website, social media, or published in a press release to show that industry professionals put their stamp of approval on your organization or product.
+Any type of credentials or awards can be displayed on your website, social media, or published in a press release to show that industry professionals put their stamp of approval on your organization or product.
 These more “official” forms of social proof can build trust with your audience quickly because they work to prove the legitimacy of a company or product.

 Think of seeing an ad that reads “voted best oral surgeon in Canada.”
 It automatically instills a sense of trust that not only have many many people evaluated this particular surgeon, but they’ve concluded the surgeon is the best among their competitors.
+This kind of social proof is powerful because it recognized that a product or service meets and exceeds industry standards which helps it to stand out among the rest.
+Would you rather go to the best oral surgeon in Canada, or the oral surgeon down the street?
+It makes the choice much easier for prospective customers to make.

 9. Media Mentions or Recognition

 This is most commonly used as “as seen in” sections that display different publications or media outlets that have either recognized or talked about your company, product, or services.
-The more notable the media outlet is, the more trustworthy and legitimate a product or service will seem
+The more notable the media outlet is, the more trustworthy and legitimate a product or service will seem.

 A Few Last Words on Social Proof